adjust/ios_sdk/README.md

 The delegate function will be called after the SDK receives the final attribution data.
 Within the delegate function you have access to the `attribution` parameter.
 Here is a quick summary of its properties:

-- `NSString trackerToken` the tracker token of the current install.
+- `NSString trackerToken` the tracker token of the current attribution.
-- `NSString trackerName` the tracker name of the current install.
+- `NSString trackerName` the tracker name of the current attribution.
-- `NSString network` the network grouping level of the current install.
+- `NSString network` the network grouping level of the current attribution.
-- `NSString campaign` the campaign grouping level of the current install.
+- `NSString campaign` the campaign grouping level of the current attribution.
-- `NSString adgroup` the ad group grouping level of the current install.
+- `NSString adgroup` the ad group grouping level of the current attribution.
-- `NSString creative` the creative grouping level of the current install.
+- `NSString creative` the creative grouping level of the current attribution.
-- `NSString clickLabel` the click label of the current install.
+- `NSString clickLabel` the click label of the current attribution.
-- `NSString adid` the unique device identifier provided by adjust.
+- `NSString adid` the unique device identifier provided by attribution.

 If any value is unavailable, it will default to `nil`.